vmware/data-annotator-for-machine-learning/README.md

 ## What is included

 DAML project includes three components:

 - annotation-app: Angular application for the UI
 - annotation-service: Backend services built with Node & Express
 - active-learning-service: Django application providing active learning api using modAL library for pool-based uncertainty sampling to rank the unlabelled data

 ## Quick start

 - For the docker version usage to see [run with docker documentation](RUN-WITH-DOCKER.md)
 - For development environment and build configuration see [build documentation](BUILD.md)
+- For the slack integration configuration see [manifest documentation](manifest.yml)

 ## Contributing